Set up a Box connector

 Navigate to your new app’s Configuration tab and scroll down to the OAuth 2.0 Credentials section of the page.

-Copy and carefully save the Client ID and Client Secret.
+Copy and carefully save the Client ID.

 Navigate to the app’s General Settings page.